-144. [Ask if [SAFLAG] = "True" and Q135 = "No"]

-What were your reasons for not reporting the event to a military authority?
+42. [Ask if [SAFLAG] = "True" and Q135 = "Yes"] What were your reasons for reporting the event to a military authority?
 Mark all that apply.

-- You thought it was not serious enough to report - You did not want more people to know - You did not want people to see you as weak - You wanted to forget about it and move on - You did not think your report would be kept - You did not think anything would be done - You did not trust the process would be fair - You felt partially to blame - You thought you might get in trouble for something you did and/or labeled a troublemaker - You felt ashamed or embarrassed - You thought it might hurt your performance evaluation/fitness report or your career - You did not want to hurt the person's career - You did not want to hurt the person's family - You were worried about potential negative consequences from the person(s) who did it - You were worried about potential negative consequences from a supervisor or someone in your chain of command - You were worried about potential negative consequences from your coworkers or peers - Some other reason the same decision about reporting if you could do it over?

-145. [Ask if [SAFLAG] = "True" and (Q135 = "Yes" or Q135 = "No")] In retrospect, would you make
+Someone else made you report it or reported it 144.
+[Ask if [SAFLAG] = "True" and Q135 = "No"] What were your reasons for not reporting the event to a military authority?
+Mark all that apply. themselves You thought it was not serious enough to report To stop the offender(s) from hurting you again Xou did not want more people to know To stop the offender(s) from hurting others You did not want people to see you as weak 🔀 It was your civic/military duty to report it You wanted to forget about it and move on To punish the offender(s) You did not think your report would be kept To discourage other potential offenders confidential Xou did not think on thing would be done To get medical assistance You did not think anything would be done 🔀 To get mental health assistance You did not trust the process would be fair 🔀 To stop rumors You felt partially to blame Someone you told encouraged you to report You thought you might get in trouble for something you did and/or labeled a troublemaker Media coverage of the #metoo movement You felt ashamed or embarrassed You wanted to document the incident so you could get help or benefits from the Department of Veterans Affairs (VA) in the future You thought it might hurt your performance evaluation/fitness report or your career 🔀 Some other reason You did not want to hurt the person's career 43.
+[Ask if [SAFLAG] = "True" and Q135 = "Yes"] You did not want to hurt the person's family Based on your overall experience of the reporting process and services available, You were worried about potential negative consequences from the person(s) who did it would you recommend that others report their sexual assault?
+Mark one.
+You were worried about potential negative consequences from a supervisor or someone in your chain of command Yes, recommend others make an unrestricted report Yes, recommend others make a restricted You were worried about potential negative consequences from your coworkers or peers report Some other reason No No 145 [Ack if [CAELAC] = "True" and (O125 = "Vac" ar Not sure 145.
+[Ask if [SAFLAG] = "True" and (Q135 = "Yes" or Q135 = "No")] In retrospect, would you make the same decision about reporting if you could do it over? ∑ Yes ∑ No